Miyota (watch movement manufacturer)

 In 2016 a large movement assembly factory (CWMJ Miyota Saku Factory) in Saku, Nagano Prefecture was opened.
-Most watch brands do not make their own movements in-house, but rather use standard watch movements manufactured by specialized companies like Miyota.
+Most watch brands do not make their own movements in-house, but rather use standard watch movements manufactured by specialized companies like Miyota and ETA SA.

 Products

 Mechanical movements

 Miyota produces various 'standard' and 'premium' grade mechanical movements for automatic wristwatches.

-The Miyota 8215 is an entry level non-hacking twenty-one jewel three-hand with date automatic wristwatch movement with a uni-directional winding system (left rotation) with an accuracy of -20 to +40 seconds per day, and a power reserve of over 40 hours.
+The Miyota 8215 is an entry level non-hacking-earlier versions twenty-one jewel three-hand with date automatic wristwatch movement with a uni-directional winding system (left rotation) with an accuracy of -20 to +40 seconds per day, and a power reserve of over 40 hours.
 It allows hand winding.
 The date window may be placed at the 3 o'clock position (cal.
 8215-33A) or at 6 o'clock (cal.
 8215-36A).
 The diameter of the movement is 26 mm and the thickness is 5.67 mm.
 It beats at 21,600 BPH or 3 Hz (6 half-cycles per second).
 The movement has a 49° lift angle.

 The Miyota 9015 is a more sophisticated hacking twenty-four jewel three-hand with date automatic wristwatch movement with a uni-directional winding system (left rotation).
-The 9015 automatic movement has a beat rate of 28,800 BPH (= 4 Hz), 51° lift angle, 24 jewels and features (automatic) winding, a ≥42 hours power reserve, manual winding and a hack function (stopping the movement of the second hand).
+The relatively slim height (3.90 mm thick, making it more suitable for thinner watch designs) 9015 automatic movement has a beat rate of 28,800 BPH (= 4 Hz), 51° lift angle, 24 jewels and features (automatic) winding, a ≥42 hours power reserve, manual winding and a hack function (stopping the movement of the second hand).
 The static accuracy rating is −10 to +30 seconds per day (23±2 °C).

 Electric movements

 Miyota also produces various electric driven movements for quartz watches.
-These are categorized in standard, slim, small, multi-function, chronograph, and small second chronograph movements.These movements are used by a variety of watch brands such as Bulova, MVMT and Skagen.
+These are categorized in standard, slim, small, multi-function, chronograph, and small second chronograph movements.These movements are used by a variety of watch brands such as Timex, Casio, Bulova, MVMT and Skagen.